Chocoerica/BCGameJam2020/README.md

 VJ

 ## TO-DOs
- * need to put word into puzzle, generate coordinates of word
+ * `mitch` need to put word into puzzle, generate coordinates of word
    * create 2d array init 0's
    * should verify no overlapping words
-   * print as matrix into tty
+ * `erica` print as matrix into tty
    * list coordinate for puzzle matrix
- * io system for interactivity, x y coor's
+ * `vj` io system for interactivity, x y coor's
  * coor verfification
- * master dict of words for puzzle to randomly grab from
+ * `erica` master dict of words for puzzle to randomly grab from
- * method for filling unpopulated cells with giberish
+ * *bulatov accent* "`trivial`" method for filling unpopulated cells with giberish